cinber/tamarin-container/README.md

 # A Tamarin Container - WIP

 ## tl;dr
-This is supposed to be ready-to-go environment for using the [tamarin-cable](https://github.com/stacksmashing/tamarin-firmware).
+This is supposed to be a ready-to-go environment for using the [tamarin-cable](https://github.com/stacksmashing/tamarin-firmware).

 ## What can I do with it?
 You can use ipwndfu to demote checkm8 vulnerable iPhones.
 All the nessessary steps are taken to flash the tamarin firmware on the pico.